pavonine-01/cyber-blog/content/post/Post2.md

 It allows people to use the login credentials they have from one service to login to another service.
 Most commonly, OAuth is used with Google, Facebook or GitHub accounts.

-## What Is OAuth 2.0 and How Does It Work?
+## What Is OAuth?

 OAuth itself is an "open standard" authorisation protocol, meaning that is it publicly available for any person or company to implement or update.
-It is not owned by any particular company, which helps prevent users from becoming "locked-in" to any particular companies ecosystem of technology.
+It is not owned by any particular company, which helps prevent users from becoming "locked-in" to any companies 'ecosystem' of technology.

 OAuth 1.0 was initially developed in 2007, but didn't become widely used until it was released as an open standard in 2010.